mlx-optiq

 Use a pre-built quant

 Pre-built mlx-optiq quants load with stock mlx-lm.
-Per-layer bit assignment is recorded in the model metadata — no special loader required.
+Per-layer bit assignment is recorded in the model metadata.
+No special loader required.

 generate.pypython